Restoring a National Historic Landmark

 The White House of the Confederacy

-As we continue to deliver on our mission to explore the stories and legacies of the Civil War, we remain very thankful for the generosity of our patrons, a generosity that allows us to continue to provide educational programming as well as continuing to expand our world-class collection of artifacts.
+As we continue to deliver on our mission to explore, inspire and promote understanding of the Civil War, we remain very thankful for the generosity of our patrons that allows us to continue providing educational programming and expanding our world-class collection of artifacts.
+The White House of the Confederacy is our largest artifact, and restoration of this National Historic Landmark is one of the key goals of the American Civil War Museum.

-In 1818 the president of the First Bank of Virginia, John Brockenbrough, commissioned legendary architect Robert Mills—the man behind the Washington Monument, the U.S. Treasury Building, and Richmond’s Monumental Church—to design him a home.
-The resulting property is still one of the finest examples of 19th-century American architecture in the city and one that has stood as a witness to history for 200 years.
-Serving as the Confederate Executive Mansion, the Headquarters of Union forces during reconstruction, and one of the first public schools in Richmond after the war, the house at 1201 East Clay Street has seen two centuries of American and Richmond history.
-The restoration of this National Historic Landmark is one of the key goals for the ACWM.
+In 1818 the president of the First Bank of Virginia, John Brockenbrough, commissioned legendary architect Robert Mills—the man behind the Washington Monument, the U.S. Treasury Building, and Richmond’s Monumental Church—to design his home.
+The resulting property is still one of the finest examples of 19th-century American architecture in the city and has stood as a witness to history for over 200 years.
+Serving as the Confederate Executive Mansion, the Headquarters of Union forces during post-Civil War reconstruction, and one of the first public schools in Richmond post-Civil War, the house at 1201 East Clay Street has seen two centuries of American and Richmond history.